pgmoneta/pgmoneta/doc/manual/en/17-wal-tools.md

 ## pgmoneta-walfilter

-`pgmoneta-walfilter` is a command-line utility that reads PostgreSQL Write-Ahead Log (WAL) files from a source directory, parses them, recalculates CRC checksums, and writes the processed WAL files to a target directory.
+`pgmoneta-walfilter` is a command-line utility that reads PostgreSQL Write-Ahead Log (WAL) files from a source directory, filters them based on user-defined rules, recalculates CRC checksums, and writes the filtered WAL files to a target directory.

+### Filtering Rules

+The tool supports two types of filtering rules:

+1. **Transaction ID (XID) filtering**: Filter out specific transaction IDs
+   - Specify a list of XIDs to remove from the WAL stream
+   - All records associated with these XIDs will be filtered out

+2. **Operation-based filtering**: Filter out specific database operations
+   - `DELETE`: Removes all DELETE operations and their associated transactions from the WAL stream

 ### Usage